Richelieu-class battleship: Machinery

 The Richelieu-class ships were powered by four Parsons geared steam turbines and six oil-fired Sural forced-circulation boilers manufactured by Indret for Richelieu and by Penhoët and AC de la Loire for Jean Bart.
 The Sural boilers were experimental, and were thus a major risk to take with what were to be the most powerful capital ships of the French fleet; they nevertheless proved to be generally reliable in service.
 Like the Dunkerques, the Richelieus used the unit system of machinery for their propulsion system, which split the machinery into two separate systems.
 Three boilers were placed in one boiler room, followed by the forward engine room that housed the pair of turbines that drove the outer pair of propellers.
 Next astern was a second boiler room, followed by a second engine room, which powered the inner pair of screws.
-The arrangement offered improved damage resistance, since one system could be disabled due battle damage and the other could remain in operation.
+The arrangement offered improved damage resistance, since one system could be disabled due to battle damage and the other could remain in operation.
 All four screws had four blades and were 4.88 m in diameter.
 The boilers were ducted into a single funnel.

 The propulsion system was rated for a total of 155000 shp and yielded a maximum speed of 32 kn, though with forced draft up to 175000 shp was expected—on trials, Richelieu achieved 179000 shp for 32.63 kn for a brief period.
 The ships carried 5866 t of fuel oil normally, but during wartime they carried only 4500 t to keep as much of the belt armor above water as possible.
 With a full load of fuel and cruising at a speed of 15 kn, the ships could steam for 9500 nmi.
 At 30 kn, the range fell to 3450 nmi.
 Steering was controlled by a single counter-balanced rudder; the rudder could be controlled via the conning tower, the secondary conning position in the superfiring main battery turret, or directly in the steering compartment.
 If power to the steering gear failed completely, a backup manual steering gear that required twenty-four men to operate could be used.

 Electrical power was provided by four 1500 kW turbo generators and three 1000 kW diesel generators, with a pair of 140 kW diesel generators for emergency backup power.
 The turbo generators provided power while the ship was underway, and two were placed in engine room #1 while the other pair were their own compartment aft of the propulsion machinery.
 The main diesel generators were housed in their own compartment between the magazines for the main battery turrets, and they were only used while in port.
 They could be overloaded to 1250 kW for up to five minutes.